spree/spree/guides/content/developer/core/products.md

 Every single product has a master variant, which tracks basic information such as a count on hand, a price and a SKU.

-By having a master variant, the code within Spree to track <%= link_to "Line Items", :line_items %> is simplified.
+By having a master variant, the code within Spree to track [Line Items](orders#line_items) is simplified.

 ### Normal Variants